BechirSinko/Terralink-Dashboard/README.md

 - Automatic **microinsurance triggers**
 - A web dashboard for NGOs, insurers and youth technicians

-This dashboard is a prototype built for the **TSYP Sight Group challenge**.
+This dashboard is a prototype built for the **Sight Group challenge**.

 ---